Downloadable copy of this CV here

 External examiner, dissertation defense, for Sheffield University, Doctoral program in Philosophy; candidate Cristina Roadevin, Blame and Forgiveness.

-Service to Trent University:
+Service to Trent University, a representative list:

 Chair, Department of Philosophy, 2012-2015